Premierships of Harold Wilson: Record on income distribution

 "In the long term, therefore, fortified by increases in supplementary and other benefits under the Crossman regime in 1968–70, the welfare state had made some impact, almost by inadvertence, on social inequality and the maldistribution of real income".

 Public expenditure as a percentage of GDP rose significantly under the 1964–1970 Labour government, from 34% in 1964–65 to nearly 38% of GDP by 1969–70, whilst expenditure on social services rose from 16% of national income in 1964 to 23% by 1970.
 These measures had a major impact on the living standards of low-income Britons, with disposable incomes rising faster for low-income groups than for high-income groups during the 1960s.
 When measuring disposable income after taxation but including benefits, the total disposable income of those on the highest incomes fell by 33%, whilst the total disposable income of those on the lowest incomes rose by 104%.
 As noted by one historian, "the net effect of Labour's financial policies was indeed to make the rich poorer and the poor richer".

-External affairs
+Foreign affairs

 United States

 Wilson believed in a strong "Special Relationship" with the United States and wanted to highlight his dealings with the White House to strengthen his prestige as a statesman.
 President Lyndon B. Johnson disliked Wilson and ignored any "special" relationship.
 The Vietnam War was a sore point.
 Johnson needed and asked for help to maintain American prestige.
 Wilson offered lukewarm verbal support and no military aid.
 Wilson's policy angered the left-wing of his Labour Party, who opposed the Vietnam War.
 Wilson and Johnson also differed sharply on British economic weakness and its declining status as a world power.
 Historian Jonathan Colman concludes it made for the most unsatisfactory "special" relationship in the 20th century.
 The only point of total agreement was that both Johnson and Wilson emphatically supported Israel in the 1967 Six-Day War.